Lowe's Companies, Inc.

 1 Repurchases of common stock on a trade-date basis.

-For fiscal 2025, cash flows from operating activities were $9.9 billion, with $2.2 billion used for capital expenditures.
-Continuing to deliver on our commitment to return excess cash to shareholders, the Company paid $2.6 billion in dividends during the year.
+For the first three months of fiscal 2026, cash flows from operating activities were approximately $3.4 billion, with $521 million used for capital expenditures.
+Continuing to deliver on our commitment to return cash to shareholders, during the first quarter of fiscal 2026, we paid $674 million in dividends and repaid $2.4 billion of bond maturities as we continued to progress toward our deleveraging commitment.

 OPERATIONS

-The following table sets forth the percentage relationship to net sales of each line item of the consolidated statements of earnings.
-This table should be read in conjunction with the following discussion and analysis and the consolidated financial statements, including the related notes to the consolidated financial statements.
+The following table sets forth the percentage relationship to net sales of each line item of the consolidated statements of earnings (unaudited), as well as the percentage change in dollar amounts from the prior period.
+This table should be read in conjunction with the following discussion and analysis and the consolidated financial statements (unaudited), including the related notes to the consolidated financial statements (unaudited).

 Expenses: